Poison Ivy (2022 comic book): Critical reception

-According to review aggregator Comic Book Roundup, the first issue scored an average of 8.9/10 based on 15 reviews, while the ongoing series as a whole averaged 8.7/10 based on 57 reviews as of November 2, 2022.
+G. Willow Wilson stated in an interview that while she had planned for a "graceful" end to her run, positive reviews and strong sales led to its continuation.
+According to review aggregator Comic Book Roundup, the first issue scored an average of 8.9/10 based on 15 reviews, while the ongoing series as a whole averaged 8.2/10 based on 242 reviews as of June 26, 2025.
+On book cataloguing site Goodreads, the first collected edition, The Virtuous Cycle, received an average rating of 4.28/5 after 2,411 votes and 345 reviews, as of June 26, 2025.

 Reviewing the first issue, Bleeding Cool's James Hepplewhite wrote that it was a promising start, while ComicBook.com's Nicole Drum thought it was "very close to perfect" but did not like how Ivy and Harley's relationship was portrayed.
 In their reviews of the second issue, both Drum and AIPT Comics' David Brooke praised the complex and humanized version of Ivy presented by Wilson.
 However, Brooke found that some of the supporting characters were written as idealized caricatures, which in turn made Ivy come off as somewhat heartless in her willingness to kill them.
+Scott Cederlund of From Cover to Cover praised the first collected edition, The Virtuous Cycle, for its multifaceted and sympathetic portrayal of Poison Ivy, whose thoughts were shared with the reader by love letters to Harley Quinn.
+Lizzie Hill of The Comic Circus argued the nuanced telling of the story of Poison Ivy on Poison Ivy Vol. 1 has cinematic potential.

+Alex Schlesinger of AIPT Comics complemented Wilson for giving Poison Ivy agency in order to tell her own story in her own words instead of relying on a potentially unreliable narrator such as Arkham Asylum inspector Stuart or Bella Garten, but critiques the story for missing the opportunity to explore Ivy's relationship with Batman.

+The series won the GLAAD Media Award for Outstanding Comic Book at the 35th GLAAD Media Awards.